freesewing/freesewing/markdown/org/docs/designs/bibi/options/necklinebend/en.md

 ---
-title: "Neckline curvature"
+title: "Front Neckline curvature"
 ---

-Controls the curvature of the neck opening.
+Controls the curvature of the neck opening on the front.